Anas Sarwar: Member of the Scottish Parliament (2016–)

 Sarwar was replaced as health and sport spokesperson by Monica Lennon in October 2018.
 He said he had only learnt of the sacking on the social media platform Twitter.
 In November 2019, Sarwar was given access to a leaked report from 2015 which had considered infection controls at Queen Elizabeth University Hospital to be at "high risk".
 10-year-old patient Milly Main died in the hospital in 2017 from a water infection, while she was there to recover from leukaemia.
 Sarwar raised the leaked report's findings in a Scottish Parliament debate in which he criticised NHS Greater Glasgow and Clyde for not closing certain hospital wards despite the report's findings.
-He requested on behalf on Main's mother, a constituent of his, a response from the first minister Nicola Sturgeon.
+He requested on behalf of Main's mother, a constituent of his, a response from the first minister Nicola Sturgeon.
 In November 2020, Sarwar was appointed as Scottish Labour's spokesperson for the constitution.

-Leader of the Scottish Labour Party
+Leader of the Labour Party in Scotland

+Campaign and election

 Following the resignation of Richard Leonard in 2021, Sarwar was elected as leader of the Scottish Labour Party, winning 57.6% of the vote to Monica Lennon's 42.4%.
 The Guardian described him as a centrist.
 Despite having criticised Corbyn in the past, Sarwar insisted that his economic plans would be "even more progressive and radical" than those of Corbyn and the former shadow chancellor John McDonnell.
-Sarwar and some reporters said this made him the first ethnic minority person to lead a major UK political party, although The Spectator pointed to political leaders of Jewish descent such as Benjamin Disraeli, Michael Howard and Ed Miliband while acknowledging he was the first Muslim and person of Asian descent.
-The leader of the Scottish Conservatives, Douglas Ross, proposed a coalition of parties supporting Scotland remaining in the United Kingdom, which Sarwar rejected.
-Sarwar called the United Kingdom "fundamentally broken", and said that there should be more devolution of power from Westminster to Holyrood, and from Holyrood to communities.
-He also confirmed Scottish Labour's opposition to renewing the Trident nuclear programme.
+Sarwar and some reporters said this made him the first ethnic minority person to lead a major UK political party, although The Spectator pointed to political leaders of Jewish descent such as Benjamin Disraeli, Michael Howard and Ed Miliband whilst acknowledging he was the first Muslim and person of Asian descent.